MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/how-version-history-settings-work.md

 - When a document with versions is subject to retention settings, the retention of versions is determined by the configured retention setting.
 In other words, the retention setting always wins, whether that be a deletion or hold policy.
 [Learn about retention for SharePoint and OneDrive - Microsoft 365 Compliance | Microsoft Docs](/microsoft-365/compliance/retention-policies-sharepoint).

-## Trimming Existing Versions from Sites or Libraries
+## Trim Existing Versions from Sites or Libraries

 As a SharePoint Site Administrator, you can schedule a job to trim existing versions on your sites to reduce the version storage footprint of your site or align existing version storage with updated version history limits by scheduling a job to trim existing versions.
 There are several things you need to consider before you decide to trim existing version history on a site or library.
 Version availability is critical for recovery scenarios like undoing unwanted changes.
 Versions deleted using scheduled jobs are permanently deleted.
 This deletion bypasses the normal recycle bin and deleted versions can't be recovered.